loro-dev/loro/README.md

 - **Local Availability**: Data can be persisted on users' devices, supporting offline functionality and real-time responsiveness.
 - **Scalability**: Effortlessly scale your application horizontally thanks to the inherently distributed nature of CRDTs.
 - **Delta Updates**

-# Get started

-You can follow our [documents](https://loro.dev/docs/tutorial/get_started) to build your first application with Loro.
-And you can also find more example in [loro-example](https://github.com/loro-dev/loro-examples-deno).

 # Credits